pallets/flask/docs/deploying/mod_wsgi.rst

 If you don't have `mod_wsgi` installed yet you have to either install it using a package manager or compile it yourself.

-The mod_wsgi `installation instructions`_ cover installation instructions for source installations on UNIX systems.
+The mod_wsgi `installation instructions`_ cover source installations on UNIX systems.

 If you are using ubuntu / debian you can apt-get it and activate it as follows::